Veterinary Assistant Salary

 Vet assistants here receive $38,760 a year on average.

-And this is on top of the fact that there are significantly few vet assistants in the city.
+This is on top of the fact that there are significantly fewer vet assistants in the city.

 Another factor is the fluctuating cost of living (COL).